 Regarding encoding presets in MeGUI, we recommend using either Very Slow, Slower or Slow depending on the system and/or game.
 It shouldn't make any difference in quality as long as you use the same CRF value, plus that a Slow profile might help if you're using an old or low-end PC.

 You will need FileZilla or another FTP manager.

 Create a folder in the following format:

-System - Game Name; SNES - Final Fantasy V
+System - Game Name; example: SNES - Final Fantasy V

 Drag-and-drop your encoded .mp4 video into your folder.
-Once uploading, you go back to the IRC room and tell the admins.
+Once uploading, you go back to the Discord chat and tell the admins.
 They will grant you "longplayer" rights so you may add your longplay to the Submission Status.
 Follow the simple instructions for submitting.
 Once that's done, congratulations.
 You have officially made a longplay.

 Factors that may get your video rejected:

 If there is quality loss in the video (blur)